Utility Warehouse Broadband Review (Updated June 2026)

 Do I have to switch my energy to get broadband?

-No, but the best prices usually go to customers taking multiple UW services.
-Broadband on its own can be less competitive than the bundled options.
+No, but the strongest UW prices and perks usually apply when you take multiple services.
+Broadband on its own can be less competitive than the bundled option.

 Which network does Utility Warehouse use?